PaulLinca/SCS-Project/README.md

 # SCS-Project

-This is my project for the 'Structure of Computer Systems' laboratory.

 **Requirement**<br />
 The subject of this project is developing a program that controls laser cutting machine.
 The program reads a file that contains the cutting trajectory as a sequence of segments and arcs and generates commands for bi-directional movements (x,y) of the cutting edge.
 The movement of the cutting edge will be simulated on the computer screen.